keaSystemIntegration/gift-wishing/docs/choices/README.md

 ## Inner Services Decisions

-### Product Service VS SFTP Service
+### Products Service VS SFTP Service
-Product service is responsible for providing a products to a client's request over the http protocol with GraphQL server endpoint.
+Products service is responsible for providing a products to a client's request over the http protocol with GraphQL server endpoint.
 SFTP server is a server where a client can store data and download data.
 The main idea of the sftp server is to expose an endpoint where a client can upload a sqlite database that contains products.
 When a client would like to query the database, it will be accessed through the product service in GraphQL post request.
-Achieving this structure raise some challenges:
+Achieving this structure raises some challenges:
  - sqlite is suited for in memory database
+ - the products service should access the sftp storage
- - a new database can be inserted to the sftp in anytime
+ - a new database can be inserted to the sftp at anytime
- - the product service should access the sftp storage
  - notifying the products service that there is a new database

+Firstly to achieve sqlite in memory we needed to create a download capabilities for the product service.
+By downloading the sqlite into the products server we could get better performance from the sqlite implementation.
+But direct communication between the SFTP server and the product will couple thies services to decouple them they need to communicate through the proxy server.
+By doing so we are solving the first and the second issue.

+However, now when the database is in memory, we reach to the third problem that described above, which mean that there will might inconsistency between the in-memory database in the products service and a new version of the database on the SFTP service.
+To solve this issue we have created a script that listen to the ``products.db`` file and whenever there is an updates to this file, it will send a message to the products service. when the products service gets the message, it will download the file again.

+Now, when solving the constancy issue and the sqlite optimization, we found out that we will have a scalability concern.
+If we scale the products service horizontally and there is a message from the sftp service, only the server that currently gets the message (for example in round-robin), will know that there is a new database.
+In addition, download new database, will be an intensive process.

+To answer thies issues, we implemented a Pub/Sub with RabbitMQ, that the SFTP publish a message to the exchange point about a new database to download, and all the products services are subscribers to that exchange, and they will download the new database when the message arrives.

 ### Proxy Service
 ### User Service
 ### Wishlist Service